cskokgibbs/GLM-Prior/README.md

 ---

 ## 🌳 Environment Setup
 GLM-Prior is designed to run within a **Singularity container** using a Conda environment.
-Follow the steps below to create and activate the environment:
+Follow the steps below to create and activate the environment.
+Installation time is approximately less than 5 minutes.

 ### 1. Create Conda Environment
 ```